-Essential fatty acids are the fatty acids that the body cannot make itself but are needed for biological processes such as hormone synthesis and fat digestion, therefore in order not to be malnourished, we must consume these essential fatty acids on a daily basis.
+Essential fatty acids are the fatty acids that the body cannot make itself but are needed for biological processes such as hormone synthesis, therefore in order not to be malnourished, we should consume these essential fatty acids on a daily basis.

-There are only 2 essential fatty acids: alpha-linolenic acid (ALA) which is an omega-3 fat and linolenic acid (LA) which is an omega-6 fat.
+There are only 2 essential fatty acids: alpha-linolenic acid (ALA) which is an omega-3 fat and linoleic acid (LA) which is an omega-6 fat.
 All other fatty acids used to make hormones or other biologically functional chemicals are made from these two essential fatty acids.
 However, at some periods during life, some other fatty acids may become essential and so they must be consumed.
-Examples of such fatty acids are amma-linolenic acid (GLA, omega-6) and DHA and EPA (omega-3).
+Examples of such fatty acids are gamma-linoleic acid (evening primrose oil) and DHA and EPA (fish oils).

 Correcting the Fatty Acid Ratio

 So how can we correct this fatty acid ratio?

 We can reduce the saturated fat in our diet by cutting back on all animal products.
 It's also recommended that we eat at least two helpings of oily fish per week (omega-3), include a variety of nuts and vegetables (omega-6) and use olive oil (omega-9) or rapeseed oil (omega-3 and 6) while cooking and in salads.
 Even with these good dietary habits you may need to take a fatty acid supplement to balance your fatty acid ratio.

 Which Fatty Acids might we need during and after the Menopause?